-A Gel that Stops Bleeding in Only 10 Seconds
+This Gel Stops Bleeding in Only 10 Seconds

-The product, called VetiGel, started as a project when Joe had barely started his first semester at university.
-This idea was the winner of a contest held by New York University and thanks to that, Landolina and Isaac Miller (his partner) received enough money to fund their business, Suneris, Inc.
+Later, the idea was the winner of a contest held by New York University.
+Thanks to that, Landolina and Isaac Miller (his partner) received enough money to fund their business: Suneris, Inc.

-The gel has already been tested in veterinary clinics and currently there are around 1,600 more veterinarians that hope to be able to use the product samples to do a critical analysis.
+Veterinary clinics have already tested the gel.
+Currently, there are around 1,600 more veterinarians that hope to be able to use the product samples to do a critical analysis.

 What is Vetigel Made of?

-The gel invented by Joe Landolina is made up of something that has vegetable-like origins called extracellular matrix (ECM).
-It is a net of proteins and sugars that are found around cells, which could vary from one organ to another.
-The gel is split into small pieces, as if they were lego pieces and when it is put on a wound, it can rebuild the existing ECM’s pattern.
-It can also be beneficial if it is applied to skin and different parts of the body.
+The gel is made up of something that has vegetable-like origins called extracellular matrix (ECM).
+It’s a net of proteins and sugars that come from around cells, which could vary from one organ to another.

-Landolina states that he is optimistic and believes that Vetigel could be approved in the market by the end of next year, at the most.
-This product will turn into a lifesaver in ER rooms and surgeries all over the world.
+Landolina states that he is optimistic and believes that Vetigel could be approved in the market soon.
+This product could turn into a lifesaver in ER rooms and surgeries all over the world.

 Vetigel could stop hemorrhages during vascular surgery of grade 4 hepatic trauma.
 With this powerful gel, surgeons could contain these types of hemorrhages in less than a minute, which is key to having a successful surgery.

-Although the product has not yet been approved for sale, the results it has had up to now seem very promising, especially because of its ability to stop hemorrhages.
-Vetigel will be a product used in many medicine campaigns and they also hope that will be very useful for veterinarians.
-Its creators did not say what its price would be and the conditions of sale but, in any case, it is a very important finding for medicine and it could possibly be key in saving many lives in the future.
+Its creators did not say what its price would be and the conditions of sale.
+However, it’s a very important finding for medicine and it could possibly be key in saving many lives in the future.

 Using Cayenne Pepper to Stop Bleeding